hamedasgari20/python-books/essential-guide-llmops/notes.md

 ## Future research

+- Finding the parameters to which the model is most sensitive (parameter sensitivity analysis)
 - Using Hyper-parameter tuning tools to get better results like HyperOpt
 - Using the pre-trained Llama model in a RAG system instead of fine-tuning the Llama model and comparing the results with the results of the present study